Shinxis/SplitKB-AuroraHelix/README.md

 ![Picture.](./Pictures/16.jpg)

 ![Picture.](./Pictures/17.jpg)
-Time for the extension cable.
+Time for the USB-C extension cable.
 The connector legs were too small and fragile to be soldered one at a time (one broken connector proved that), so had to try something else.

 ![Picture.](./Pictures/18.jpg)